realximanta/realximanta/README.md

 ✨ About Me

-🌐 Exploring the intersection of Technology, Creativity, and Innovation
+🌐 Exploring the intersection of Technology, Creativity, and Innovation.

 🚀 Currently building projects, learning modern technologies, and experimenting with AI.